 Oedo Onsen Monogatari houses six different type of baths, including one in which you can lie down (‘neyu’) and a lukewarm bath ideal for summer (‘nuruyu’).
 The water is rich in sodium and chlorine ions, drawn from 1,400m underground, and the thermal baths here are believed to help in relieving nerve, muscle and joint pain.

-An an overnight stay starts from ¥18,000 for two people, which gives you access to all the facilities; unfortunately, like most bathhouses in Japan, it does not accept people with visible tattoos.
+Unfortunately, like most bathhouses in Japan, it does not accept people with visible tattoos.